Ramganga, Patharpratima: Demographics

 As per the 2011 Census of India, Ramganga had a total population of 4,118, of which 2,129 (52%) were males and 1,989 (48%) were females.
 Population below 6 years was 439.
 The total number of literates in Ramganga was 3,096 (84.15% of the population over 6 years).

 Civic administration

 CD block HQ

 The headquarters of Patharpratima CD block are located at Ramganga.

 Transport

 Ramganga Main Road links it to Kashinagar, near Raidighi.

 Ramganga is the last stop on the road on the mainland.
 Thereafter, ferry services are available.
 There is an 18 km ferry service from Ramganga to Gobardhanpur/Sitarampur.
 There is 3.5 km long beach bordering the delta island.
 It is claimed to be superior to all the existing sea-resorts in West Bengal.
-Optimists rate it on par with Goa beaches.
-One can also make the trip utilising motor-powered van rickshaws travelling along dirt tracks (it is the only available land transport in the area).
-The state government is aware and is exploring the possibilities of developing the place.
 There also are other ferry services from Ramganga/ Patharpratima, just across a creek.

 Healthcare

 Madhabnagar Rural Hospital at Madababnagar, with 30 beds, is the major government medical facility in the Patharpratima CD block.